 Another essential benefit of publishing in special issues is fast publication times.
-In general, these issues are published much more quickly than regular journals.
+In general, these issues are published much more quickly than in regular journals.

 Your exposure is also increased by publishing in a special issue.
 It’s not unusual for articles in special issues to be referenced more often than regular issue articles.
-In fact, special issue articles are cited up to 20% more in the first two years over articles that are published in standard journal issues.
+In fact, special issue articles are cited up to 20% more in the first two years than articles that are published in standard journal issues.
 Additionally, special issues are typically promoted through social media platforms, further increasing your visibility and potential audience.

-Another important benefit to publishing in a special issue is that your article will be reviewed by at least two independent experts in your field.
+Another important benefit of publishing in a special issue is that your article will be reviewed by at least two independent experts in your field.
 This is to ensure the originality and quality that a special issue demands.
 Special issues also often have highly regarded editorial teams.